 The mycelium appears as silky white sheets, often with yellow / lilac edges.
 Fruiting bodies appear as fleshy, pancake like growths, laden with spores, often creating a red dust around the affected area.

-Successful treatment of Dry Rot treatment normally involves several key factors.
+Successful implementation of Dry Rot treatment normally involves several key factors.

-Removal of the moisture source(s), establishing a dry environment, eradication of fungal growth and replacement of defective timber elements.
+The first step to good and accurate dry rot treatment is removal of the moisture source(s), establishing a dry environment.
+Dry rot treatment then requires eradication of fungal growth and replacement of defective timber elements.

 Irrigation is the term used to describe the eradication of Dry Rot from masonry and involves drilling the masonry and injecting a fungicidal preservative to the walls under pressure.
 Kenwood fungicidal biocide is used to sterilise the surfaces of masonry and the oversite.

-Following the eradication of the fungus and removal of the moisture sources, new timbers can be introduced, ensuring isolation from masonry with physical barriers and adequate ventilation to the floor voids.
+Following the eradication of the fungus and removal of the moisture sources during the dry rot treatment, new timbers can be introduced, ensuring isolation from masonry with physical barriers and adequate ventilation to the floor voids.